jastew/food-blog/recipes/_posts/2016-09-09-grown-up-cocopops.markdown

     - name: Liquid Sweetener (e.g. Maple Syrup, Data Syrup)
       amount: 15g
 instructions:
-  - Combine the oats, milk, cacao powder and liquid sweetener and leave to soak overnight in the fridge
+  - Combine the oats, milk, cacao powder and liquid sweetener and leave to soak overnight in the fridge.
-  - Add the puffed rice and mix through
+  - Add the puffed rice and mix through.
   - Enjoy! :)
 ---